corychai/CSE_312_COOP_GAME/README.md

 # CSE_312_COOP_GAME
 Cooperative Game for CSE 312 Project

-- Wave Based Game
+- Player vs Player Game
-- Players Work Together to defeat Enemies
+- Players Fight Each Other
-- Ability to heal eachother
+- Ability to attack the other player till their HP is 0
-- Classes; Healers,Tanks,DPS,etc